 - Usually, calling Member Services is the first step.
 If there is anything else you need to do, Member Services will let you know.
-Call 1-800-794-5907, TTY 711 from 8 a.m. to 8 p.m. seven days a week from Oct.
-1 Mar.
-31 and 8 a.m. to 8 p.m.
-Monday-Friday from Apr.
-1 Sept.
-30. You may always leave a voicemail after hours, Saturdays, Sundays, and holidays and we will return your call within 1 business day. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+Call 1-800-794-5907, TTY 711, from October 1 March 31, we are open 7 days a week, 8 a.m. to 8 p.m.
+From April 1 September 30, we are open Monday Friday, 8 a.m. to 8 p.m.
+You may always leave a voicemail after hours, Saturdays, Sundays, and holidays and we will return your call within one business day. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
 If you put your complaint in writing, we will respond to your complaint in writing. - Grievance Filing Instructions